Fungus & Mold Control in Monticello, GA

 Here's what fungus & mold control looks like in practice when I'm treating lawns in Monticello, GA.

-Dollar Spot in Low-Fertility Areas
+Dollar Spot in Sandy, Nutrient-Light Areas

 How I Handle Fungus & Mold Control